skander-kechaou/Gas-Turbine-Statistical-Analysis-R-Project/readme.md

 *   Data sourced from the UCI Machine Learning Repository.
 *   Analysis performed using the R programming language and its packages.
-*   Presentation template potentially by Slidesgo (if applicable).
+*   Presentation template by Slidesgo.
 *   SPSS was used for comparative analysis outlined in the accompanying report.

 ---